BFM Times

 To use the case of a user wishing to exchange ETH with USDT, he or she does it directly in the liquidity pool instead of using a conventional order book.

-Due to this mechanism, liquidity pools in DeFi are essential in keeping the decentralised exchanges in a constant liquidity state.
+Due to this mechanism, liquidity pools in DeFi are essential in keeping the decentralized exchanges in a constant liquidity state.

 Understanding AMM Liquidity Pools